ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 - seo-marvel-apr2020
 - admindeeplinkSPO
 search.appverid: MET150
-description: "Learn about how to use SharePoint online PowerShell module to manage Data Access Governance reports"
+description: "Learn about how to use SharePoint Online PowerShell module to manage Data access governance reports"
 ---

-# Manage Data access governance reports using SharePoint online PowerShell
+# Manage Data access governance reports using SharePoint Online PowerShell

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-While [Data Access Governance](data-access-governance-reports.md) is available in SharePoint admin center portal, large organization usually look for PowerShell support in order to manage scale via scripting and automation.
-This document discusses all appropriate PowerShell commands available via SharePoint online PowerShell module to manage reports from Data Access Governance.
+While [Data access governance](data-access-governance-reports.md) is available in SharePoint admin center portal, large organizations usually look for PowerShell support in order to manage scale via scripting and automation.
+This document discusses all appropriate PowerShell commands available via SharePoint Online PowerShell module to manage reports from Data access governance.

 > [!IMPORTANT]
-> PowerShell support for Data Access Governance is available from module "Microsoft.Online.SharePoint.PowerShell" and version "16.0.25409" onwards.
+> PowerShell support for Data access governance is available from module "Microsoft.Online.SharePoint.PowerShell" and version "16.0.25409" onwards.

 > [!IMPORTANT]
 > Run the ‘Connect-SPOService’ command WITHOUT the **Credential** parameter.
 We do NOT support login using the **Credential** parameter inline with the latest security practices.